qcliu2001/qcliu2001.github.io/_pages/about.md

 💬 Invited Talks
 ======
-+ _2025.05_: Seek Certainty in Uncertainty.
++ _2025.05_: _Seek Certainty in Uncertainty_.
 Graduates' Sharing Session of the Information Management and Information System Department, School of Management, South-Central Minzu University, Wuhan, China.

 ------